 Source Menu for Directory Opus 13

-This is my effort to create a set of toolbars with many of the most common buttons for what Opus can do.
-There are over a 1,100 buttons across 7 toolbars.
+This is my effort to create a set of toolbars to make available for use by others many of the most common buttons for feature-rich Directory Opus.
+There are over a 1,800 buttons across 2 major toolbars and 10 special purpose toolbars.
+Many of the buttons are three button buttons so the number of available features is greater than 1,800.

-It is my version of how such a set of toolbars should be structured.
-As such, it is not based on, nor does it look like, the default Directory Opus configuration which mimics File Explorer by initial default Directory Opus settings.
+It is also my version of how such a set of toolbars should be structured.
+As such, it is not based on, nor does it look like, the default Opus configuration which mimics File Explorer of the initial default Directory Opus settings.
+Instead, it has 23 categories of Opus features: File, Settings, Listers, Toolbars, Views, Panes, Folders, Columns, Tabs, Clipboard, Duplicates, Copy, Paste, Move, Delete, Find, Rename, Zip, Collections, Select, FTP, Tools, and Help.

 My design philosophy is:

-4. toolbars only at the top horizontally with a single vertical toolbar between dual file displays
+6. a source toolbar at the top horizontally and a user workflow-based vertical toolbar between dual file displays

 -Menu JEG is displayed horizontally at the top which is the source or primary toolbar for many of the features of Opus.

--Operations JEG is displayed vertically between dual listers which is tuned to my work flow and might not be of use to many other users.
-A screen shot is included of my standard lister.
+-Operations JEG is displayed vertically between dual listers.
+It is designed to be user-centered.
+As such, it is tuned to my workflow and might not be of use to many other users.
+You can create your own from the source toolbar buttons based on your workflow.
+A screen shot is included of my standard and alternate listers.

-I also have a number special purpose toolbars called up and displayed when needed.
-I have included five of them.
+A number of special purpose toolbars can be called up and displayed when needed.
+Seven are included.

-The first three provide the common activities all in one place for these features in Opus:
+The first five provide the common activities all in one place for these features in Opus:

 -Flat View, Columns, Group and Sort JEG